-The financial statements are presented in Canadian dollars.
-The financial statements are prepared on the historical cost basis, except for portfolio investments and financial instruments that are measured at fair value.
+These consolidated financial statements are presented in Canadian dollars.
+The consolidated financial statements are prepared on the historical cost basis, except for portfolio investments and financial instruments that are measured at fair value.

 Foreign currencies

 Functional and presentation currency

 The Canadian dollar is the functional currency and reporting currency of the Company and of all its subsidiaries.